Spectrum analysis from nonuniformly sampled data for applications in multiple PRI radar system

 The objective of this research is to find a suitable and efficient method for spectrum analysis and for application to the multiple PRF system.
 To obtain the spectrum from nonuniformly sampled data, seven methods have been investigated and compared with each other.
 A single example was shown at the end of each approach to test the applicability.

 The numerical examples have been divided into three parts with respect to the sampling frequency since all the methods operate by different characteristics.
 To test robustness to the noise, AWGN has been added to the signal and simulated for different cases.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Koh, Jinhwan, "Spectrum analysis from nonuniformly sampled data for applications in multiple PRI radar system" (1999).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 166.
+166.